Introduction to Rust

 Installing Rust

-To start programming in Rust, you need to install it using the Rust installer, rustup
+To start programming in Rust, you need to install it using the Rust installer, rustup.
+Follow the steps below to get Rust set up on your system.

 # Installation Command